|

 Directed by Susan Roberts.

-Peter Straughan: When we were Queens - a play about the boy actors in
+A play about the boy actors in Shakespeare's plays.

 A group of runaway teenage boys are briefly lifted above their daily hardships when they become Shakespeare's great queens.
 With Dax O'Callahan and Leyland O'Brien.
 Director Melanie Harris.